openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 This is the start of our Strategy document, describing our mission:

+â€œ

 The openSUSE project is a worldwide effort that promotes the use of Linux everywhere.
-          The openSUSE community develops and maintains a packaging and distribution infrastructure which provides the foundation for the world™s most flexible and powerful Linux distribution.
+          The openSUSE community develops and maintains a packaging and distribution infrastructure which provides the foundation for the worldâ€™s most flexible and powerful Linux distribution.
 Our community works together in an open, transparent and friendly manner as part of the global Free and Open Source Software community.

-
+â€

-So, if you™re an openSUSE Member, it is time to [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) and
+So, if youâ€™re an openSUSE Member, it is time to [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) and
         [cast your vote](http://bit.ly/kZaAC2)!

 Note that the voting page is only accessible to logged in openSUSE Members and the results